New Biplobi Communist Party

-The New Biplobi Communist Party (নতুন বিপ্লবী কমিউনিস্ট পার্টি) is a Bangladeshi far-left militant Maoist group, it is a splinter of the Maoist terrorist group, Biplobi Communist Party.
+The New Biplobi Communist Party (নতুন বিপ্লবী কমিউনিস্ট পার্টি) is a Bangladeshi far-left militant Maoist orginisation.
+It is a splinter of the Biplobi Communist Party.

 History

 Dipankar Sarker of the New Biplobi Communist Party was killed in a gunfight with Bangladesh Police on 27 January 2006 in Khulna District.

 Bikash Kumar Bose of the New Biplobi Communist Party was killed in a shootout with police in Kushtia District on 14 February 2009.

 Both parties were active in Jhenaidah District in 2008.
 Imran Kabir, second in command of New Biplobi Communist Party, filed a petition for withdrawal of criminal cases against him with the Deputy Commissioner on 3 May 2009.
 Chief of the New Biplobi Communist Party, Akdil Hossain, was killed in a shootout with Bangladesh Police on 1 February 2010.
 Pratap Biswas and Shailen Biswas commanders of New Biplobi Communist Party were detained from Bagerhat District on 5 January 2010.
 Abdul Aziz, and Dipu Kumar Biswas of New Biplobi Communist Party were killed in a shootout with a different fraction of the party on 4 August 2010.

 Shailendra Nath Biswas Shailan of New Biplobi Communist Party was killed in a shootout with Rapid Action Battalion on 4 November 2012 in Khulna.
 The death body of Akram Ali alias Bhadu Dakat of New Biplobi Communist Party in Khustia on 21 December 2014 with bullet wounds.

 About 700 left-wing insurgents from New Biplobi Communist Party, Purbo Banglar Communist Party, and Purbo Banglar Sorbohara Party surrendered to Bangladesh Police in Pabna District on 2 April 2019.